NoSQL: a non-SQL RDBMS

 The header consists of exactly one line that contains the structure information: the column name row.
 Each column name begins with an octal "\001" character, i.e. ASCII start of header ("SOH") character, and is separated from the next column name by an ASCII TAB.
 The SOH character must uniquely mark the beginning of column names, and especially the beginning of the table header, and therefore it may not appear anywhere else as the first character in a row.
 The fields in the column name row contain the names of each column, and are separated from each other by a single TAB character.
 In the rest of this document, the SOH characters usually will be omitted from the explanations, but it is implied that they must always be present at the beginning of each column name.

-The SOH character was choosen for a reason: it is the character that sorts at the top in lexicographical order, so that the table header does not usually need to be treated especially when sorting or performing most other table manipulations.
+The SOH character was chosen for a reason: it is the character that sorts at the top in lexicographical order, so that the table header does not usually need to be treated especially when sorting or performing most other table manipulations.
 It has been added to the beginning of each column name, not just the first one, to make it survive "table slicing" and column reordering.
 See the Table header page for a dissertation on this problematic topic.

 Trailing blank (i.e. 'space') characters in data columns are NOT considered significant, and NoSQL operators may freely decide to drop them at will.
-Note that while it is ok to have leading blanks in the data rows of a table, not all NoSQL programs will accept them in the table header.
+Note that while it is OK to have leading blanks in the data rows of a table, not all NoSQL programs will accept them in the table header.

 The column names are case sensitive, i.e. "COUNT" is different from "Count."
 The guideline for characters that may be used in column names is that alphabetic, numeric, and the underscore (_) are good choices.
 Numeric-only column names are not allowed.